-However, amidst the COVID 19 pandemic, the definition of diversity can also be extended to the diverse ways of working as employees are offered with flexibilities to work in their preferred ways, prominently remotely.
+However, amidst the COVID-19 pandemic, the definition of diversity can also be extended to the diverse ways of working as employees are offered the flexibility to work in their preferred ways, prominently remotely.

 Becoming a new normal, the trend of working from home seems to foster diversity in communications at work.
 Due to restrictions in real-life communications and interactions, working remotely allows people to access a wider range of support tools.
 For instance, Zoom and Microsoft Teams, benefiting not only employees but also help the Human Resources team to gain the opportunity to expand diversity hiring across the board.